ankicommunity/anki-sync-server-rs/CONTRIBUTING.md

 3. Checkout a branch for your contribution `git checkout -b my-new-feature`
 4. Push your new feature
 5. Open an MR at [ankicommunity/anki-sync-server-rs](https://github.com/ankicommunity/anki-sync-server-rs)

+## During development

+Use  `scripts/build_all` to check if building works with each feature.